- About Us

 Most problems should be able to be resolved during class.
 Cheryl Harwood is a qualified animal behaviourist, and will be able to help and advise on problems.
 If necessary one-to-one appointments can be arranged to advise on specific issues.

-The course is a set of 6 training classes, each lasting 50 minutes, to cover all the basic training that your dog needs.
+The course is a set of 6 training classes, each lasting 50 minutes, to cover all the basic training that your puppy or dog needs.

 There will be a maximum of 8 dogs per course.

-This course is for puppies 19 weeks and over, adult dogs with no previous training, and rescue dogs requiring socialisation and training.
+This course is a mixed age group and can cater for young puppies, adolescents, adult dogs with no previous training, and for rescue dogs requiring socialisation and training.
 All dogs should be vaccinated, and proof of vaccinations will be required on the first day of training.

 We use clicker training in our classes.
 Owners will be supplied with a clicker on the first day of the course.

-Classes are held every Wednesday evening at 7:30pm.
+Classes are held every Wednesday.
 Please check below for the next course dates

-Venue: Edwin Hall, Chichester Terrace, Horsham, West Sussex, RH12 1DB.
+Venue: Broadbridge Heath Villiage Centre, Wickhurst Lane, Broadbridge Heath, Horsham, West Sussex, RH12 3LY.
 Click for Directions

 Only reward-based training methods are used.
 Treats, toys and praise are used to encourage dogs to be well behaved.